gmcmacran/microsoftLTR/README.md

 statistic.
 Further, increases in the bound may be associated with no change in the rank statistic.

-Lambda rank was a major breakthrough in performance.
+LambdaRank was a major breakthrough in performance.
 Empirically, this loss function lead to better rank statistics than any other loss function of the time.
-The major downside is it was not mathematically well understood and relied on heuristics.
 It was the first rank focused loss function to get high quality implementations in both LightGBM and XGBoost.
+The one drawback was it was not mathematically well understood and relied on heuristics.

-XE-NDCG is a leap forward in that it provides a clear mathematical framework, is convex and is differentiable.
-These properties lead to improvments in rank statistics, easier optimization during training, and improved robustness to mislabeled data.
+XE-NDCG is a leap forward because it provides a clear mathematical framework, is convex and is differentiable.
+These properties lead to improvements in rank statistics, easier optimization during training, and improved robustness to mislabeled data.